mixmastamyk/console/docs/additional.rst

     - ``.i22``
     - ``.w_cornflowerblue``

-are objects that provide much of the functionality in :mod:`console.style`:
+…are objects that provide much of the functionality from :mod:`console.style`.
+The entries:

-    - They keep track of their own ANSI codes and those they've been added to.
+    - Keep track of their ANSI codes and those they've been added to.
-    - They can be called and "mixed in" with other attributes to render themselves.
+    - Can be called, "mixed in" with other attributes to render themselves and end the style.
-    - They can be used as a context-manager.
+    - Can be used as a context-manager.
     - Last but not least,
-      they can be rendered as an escape sequence string on any form of output.
+      can be rendered as an escape sequence string on any form of output.

 Similar functionality is available from :mod:`console.screen`.